jemspar/rootstalk_summer2019/content/volume-v-issue-1/my-integrated-life-pt-1.md

 of the Jaco Pastorius I knew, who propelled Wayne Cochran and the CC riders in '72.
 Bless you Jaco.

+{{% figure src="/images/volume-v-issue-1/my-integrated-life-pt-1/my-integrated-life-pt-1-11.jpg" caption="Dartanyan sailing on stage when he was a member of Chase" %}}

 **Back to Bill...**

 It was now spring '73 and, as I mentioned earlier, Tommy Gordon, our